nhsconnect/gpconnect/pages/appointments/appointments_use_case_cancel_an_appointment.md

 ## Use case ##

+This API is used to cancel a patient's future appointment, obtained via use of either Retrieve a Patient's Appointments, or Read an Appointment APIs.
+Any appointment, irrespective of booking organisation, can be cancelled by a consuming organisation participating with the appointment hosting organisation in a GP Connect deployment.

 The typical flow to cancel an appointment is:

  1. Search by `NHS Number` for, or otherwise obtain, a `Patient` resource.